nickninov/Warcraft-Text-Adventure-Game/README.md

 Consists of all the movement logic, combat system and stats modifiers in the game

 ### Functions.hs
-Consists of all the generic functions, that are used within the game
+Consists of all the generic functions, that are used within the game and dealing with saving or loading the game

 ## Used libraries